Camera Obscura

 What you need to know

-The Camera Obscura sits at the edge of Lands End, next to the ruins of the Sutro Baths and the former Cliff House site.
-Inside a small wooden structure shaped like a camera, a rotating lens and angled mirror on the roof project a live image of the surrounding coastline onto a white parabolic dish about six feet across.
-There’s no screen and no electricity in the projection itself, only optics.
+The Camera Obscura is a small wooden viewing structure at the edge of Lands End, next to the Sutro Baths ruins, where a rotating lens and roof mirror project a live image of the coastline onto a white parabolic dish about six feet across, using only optics with no electricity in the projection.

 How It Works